Commonwealth Bank Credit Cards

 How to apply for Commonwealth Bank credit cards

 - Age.
-You must be at least 18 years of age to apply for a credit card.
+You must be at least 18 years of age to apply for a credit card in Australia.

 - Residency status.
 You must provide details of your Australian citizenship, residency or visa status.
 These requirements vary between cards, and additional conditions may apply for temporary residents.
 To ensure you're eligible, check the specific conditions for the product before you apply.

 - Personal information.
 You will need to provide information including your full name, current residential address, email address, contact phone numbers and date of birth.

 - Details about your income.
 Aim to provide as much detail as possible about your income and assets.
 Details of income-generating assets such as property and shares also need to be provided, as well as information about any savings.

 - Expenses and liabilities.
 You will need to provide information about any debts you have, as well as ongoing expenses like child support, rent, mortgage repayments, or anything else that is considered a regular, essential cost.

 - Other credit cards.
 If you want to transfer a balance to a Commonwealth Bank credit card from your existing non-Commonwealth Bank credit card(s), store card(s) or charge card(s), you will need to provide the account details, including the card number, the amount you want to transfer and the name of the issuing financial institution.